fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 # In: Deployment
 fprime-gds
 ```
+> If you encounter an error on this step, try running `fprime-gds` in the `MathProject`.

 ##Send Some Commands
 Under Commanding there is a dropdown menu called "mnemonic".
 Click Mnemonic and find mathSender.DO_MATH.
 When you select DO_MATH, three new option should appear.
 In put 7 into val1, put 6 into val2, and put MUL into op.
 Press send command.
 Nothing exciting will happen, navivate to events (top left) and find the results of your command.
 You should see The Ultimate Answer to Life, the Universe, and Everything.